glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 13. For the remaining N bytes of the password string, add the first N bytes of digest B to digest A.

-14. For each bit of the binary representation of the length of the password string; starting with the lowest value bit, up to and including the largest bit set to 1:
+14. For each bit in the binary representation of the length of the password string; starting with the lowest value bit, up to and including the largest-valued bit that is set to ``1``:

     a.
 If the current bit is set 1, add the first character of the password to digest A.
     b.
 Otherwise, add a NULL character to digest A.

+    (If the password is the empty string, step 14 is omitted entirely).

 15. Finish MD5 digest A.